 Editorial

 There is a concept from the people of West Africa called Sankofa, literally translated it means, “it is not taboo to go back and fetch what you forgot.”
 Today I want to use the premise of Sankofa and go back to some of the things that have occurred in the recent past with regard to Iraq so that we can learn from those lessons.
+In order to know where we need to go in Iraq, we have to evaluate what missteps have been made, that is our responsibility.
+As we look at the last 5 five years the President has shown no accuracy on the challenges we face in Iraq.

 Good Afternoon Ladies and Gentleman: